 - regular supervisions

 - peer observations

 - annual declaration of staff suitability

 - safeguarding competencies

-- regular review of DBS using the online update service.
+- regular review of DBS using the online update service where registered

+- annual face to face safeguarding training led by the local authority

 Designated Safeguarding Lead

 We have named persons within the company who take lead responsibility for safeguarding and co-ordinate child protection and welfare issues, known as the Designated Safeguarding Leads (DSL), there is always at least one designated person on duty during the opening hours of the setting.
 The designated persons will receive comprehensive training at least every two years and update their knowledge on an ongoing basis, but at least once a year.